Golden Valley County, North Dakota

 Golden Valley County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 1,736, making it the fourth-least populous county in North Dakota.
-The county seat is Beach.
+As of the 2020 census, the population was 1,736, and was estimated to be 1,795 in 2024. making it the fifth-least populous county in North Dakota.
+The county seat and the largest city is Beach.

 The county should not be confused with the city of Golden Valley, which is located in Mercer County.

 History

 In the general election held November 8, 1910, the voters of Billings County chose to separate the western portion of Billings and form a new county.
 This result was immediately challenged in court; on September 19, 1912, the ND Supreme Court upheld the election result; therefore the legislature completed the county's organization on November 13, 1912.

 Golden Valley was called 'Rattlesnake Flats' by early settlers, due to the large number of the snakes found in the area.
 The region was dubbed Golden Valley in 1902 after a group of land surveyors noticed that the sunlight gave the surrounding grasses a distinct golden color.